-- 6. If the complainant believes the details of the complaint are incorrect or insufficient, he or she should inform the Complaint Manager as soon as possible so that the respondent(s) and members of the Participant Protection Tribunal panel can be properly informed of the complaint. - 7.
-If possible, the Participant Protection Tribunal panel should include at least one person with knowledge or experience of the relevant laws/rules (e.g. anti-discrimination).
+- 6. If the complainant believes the details of the complaint are incorrect or insufficient, he or she should inform the Complaint Manager as soon as possible so that the respondent(s) and members of the Participant Protection or Child Safety Tribunal panel can be properly informed of the complaint. - 7.
+If possible, the Participant Protection or Child Safety Tribunal panel should include at least one person with knowledge or experience of the relevant laws/rules (e.g. anti-discrimination).